Heartworm Disease, caused by the parasite Dirofilaria immitis

 Cats' bodies react to heartworm infestation a bit differently.
 It takes about one month longer for the larvae to develop into adults.
 The heartworms affect the respiratory system more than the heart, causing "HARD" - Heartworm Associated Respiratory Disease.
 Both the larvae and adults can cause severe inflammation.
 Additionally, the larvae may migrate to other tissues of the cat's body, such as the brain.

 Infected cats have signs that mimic many other diseases.
 These include coughing and difficulty breathing.
 You may also see vomiting, collapse, seizures, lack of coordination, loss of appetite and weight loss.
+Severity of disease is not dependent upon the number of heartworms present in cats.
+Cats with heartworm disease usually have fewer than 10 adult heartworms present.

 In dogs, heartworm disease can be treated, but treatment can result in complications - sometimes fatal ones.
 The adult worms are killed by injections of arsenic-containing compounds.
 The treatment must be done carefully to avoid drug toxicity or complications resulting from the dead or dying worms.